The University’s voting system has just been upgraded to TurningPoint 8 and the Responseware app has been renamed TurningPoint 8 as well.

 Durham University has been using Turning Technologies voting systems for the last 11 years.
 Initially we purchased sets of “clickers” – physical handsets with ten numbered buttons (braille versions were also available).
 These are still in use and allow lecturers to add voting questions within a Powerpoint presentation.
 Staff launch their presentation using the TurningPoint 8 software, so students can vote/provide feedback, with the responses appearing on screen as a graph.
 The down-side to the clickers is that they have to be handed out at the start of a lecture and collected in again at the end.
 Sometimes too, batteries go flat or the clicker channel needs changed to avoid interference with other users/re-synch it with your voting kit.
 Please note that you need a TurningPoint licenced account to use TurningPoint 8 with the clickers.

 The University reviewed the sustainability of physical handsets and undertook a year long pilot in 2015-16 exploring the option to supplement or replace the physical clickers with a mobile app (TurningPoint 8).
 Several departments were involved.
 The feedback was very positive and so approval was given to make this mobile-app based solution available to all academics for their teaching.
-We are now into our second year of contract with the Vendor to bring you this solution in your teaching.
+We are now into our third year of contract with the Vendor to bring you this solution in your teaching.

 STAFF – Learning How to Use TurningPoint